vegaprotocol/documentation/versioned_docs/version-v0.73/tutorials/proposals/network-parameter-proposal.md

 Some network parameters include multiple pieces of information in one value.
 Changes to one of those network parameters needs to include the correct formatting.
 You can see how the existing value is formatted on [Explorer ↗](https://explorer.vega.xyz/network-parameters).

-For example, a proposal to change the `rewards.activityStreak.benefitTiers` network parameter would look like:
+For example, a proposal to change the `rewards.activityStreak.benefitTiers` network parameter would include a value that looks like the following, using escaped JSON:

 ```json title="Code sample for multiple values"
 "value":